amplifyeyecare-logo-base2-icon

 If you have double vision that persists even after trying the above treatments, you may need further interventions.
 For instance, cataracts, severe dry eye, and keratoconus can cause double vision that persists even with corrective lenses.
 In these cases, we may try to manage the underlying condition with different types of contact lenses, dry eye treatment, or cataract surgery.

-Access top-quality eye care for a functional eye exam at our well-established optometry clinic in Olympia, conveniently serving patients from Lakewood, Tacoma, and Lacey.
+Access top-quality eye care for a functional eye exam at our well-established optometry clinic in Olympia, attracting patients from Lakewood, Tacoma, and Lacey.
 Call (360) 491-2121 or fill out this form to make an appointment today.

 Testimonials